Automation or Answering — Which is Right for Your Hotel?

 Downsides of Automation

-The biggest downside of call automation is what we mentioned earlier — customer like a human touch, even if they don’t strictly need it.
-Talking to a real person makes a customer feel important, valued, and helps to build a relationship of trust between the customer and the company.
+The biggest downside of call automation is what we mentioned earlier — customers like a human touch, even if they don’t strictly need it.
+Talking to a real person makes a customer feel important, and valued, and helps to build a relationship of trust between the customer and the company.
 Customers have come to expect more personal customer service, and they might be disappointed when they don’t get it.

 In addition to losing trust, you might be losing business.
 There’s a lot of competition in the hotel industry, and unless your hotel is very special, there’s a real risk that customers will switch loyalty to a competitor without much notice.
 If they call your hotel and become frustrated by your automated phone tree system, they’ll hang up and call someone else.

 Automation can offer a lot of advantages, but it’s not a replacement for real, human interaction.
 Automation is a great solution for handling increased call volume, repetitive tasks, and basic questions.

 It’s worth taking stock of your existing phone usage for a while before you decide to add a lot of automation.
 Keep track of why people call your front desk and try to establish a sense of how many of those calls can be handled by an automated system.
 If the percentage is high, then automation is a great option!

 If you can implement automation in an intelligent, helpful way, it can work wonders for your customers, your front desk staff, and your bottom line.
 Just remember: automation is a supplement to your staff, not a replacement.